lordmathis/llamactl/docs/getting-started/quick-start.md

 http://localhost:8080
 ```

-You should see the LlamaCtl web interface.
+You should see the Llamactl web interface.

 ## Step 3: Create Your First Instance